 - I. PURPOSE The purpose statement will address the TO's operations plan to mitigate operating emergencies. - II.
 SCOPE The scope statement shall provide, in a brief summary, the boundaries of the emergency operations plan and to whom the emergency operations plan applies. - III.
 DEFINITIONS Definitions of terms that are used in the TO emergency operations plan that are not common to the ERCOT Region.
 Define what is considered an operating emergency. - IV.
-KEY PERSONNEL ROLES AND RESPONSIBILITIES Identify roles and responsibilities of key personnel that are responsible for activating the plan. - V. PROCESSES TO PREPARE FOR AND MITIGATE EMERGENCIES Include the following: - A. Notification to ERCOT to include current and known projected Real-Time conditions, when experiencing an operating emergency; - B. Cancellation of Transmission Facility Outages; - C. Transmission system reconfiguration; - D. Provisions for operator-controlled manual Load shedding that minimizes the overlap with automatic Load shedding and that is capable of being implemented in a timeframe adequate for mitigating the emergency; and - E. Reliability impacts of extreme weather conditions.
+KEY PERSONNEL ROLES AND RESPONSIBILITIES Identify roles and responsibilities of key personnel that are responsible for activating the plan. - V. PROCESSES TO PREPARE FOR AND MITIGATE EMERGENCIES Include the following: - A. Notification to ERCOT to include current and known projected Real-Time conditions, when experiencing an operating emergency; - B. Cancellation of Transmission Facility Outages; - C. Transmission system reconfiguration; - D. Provisions for operator-controlled manual Load shedding that minimizes the overlap with automatic Load shedding and that is capable of being implemented in a timeframe adequate for mitigating the emergency; and - E. Provisions to determine reliability impacts of: - 1. cold weather conditions; and - 2. extreme weather conditions.